 Patients who are prescribed oxycodone by their doctor will often wonder, “how long does it take to get addicted to oxycodone?”
 This is definitely a valid concern, as many people who become addicted to opioids initially become addicted to legally obtained prescription medication.
 The rate of addiction for opioids is low when they are used for three or less days, but the risk of opioid addiction starts to increase each day after the third day.
 Use of oxycodone for more than 30 days is associated with higher rates of addiction.
 The longer that someone takes an opioid, the more at risk they are for developing an opioid addiction.

 If you or a loved one struggle with oxycodone, professional help is available.
-Contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can address a substance use disorder and any co-occurring mental health disorders.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can address a substance use disorder and any co-occurring mental health disorders.
 Take the first step toward a healthier future by calling today.

 Medscape.
 “Oxycodone (Rx).”
 April 2019.
 Accessed July 9, 2019.